Asian Cucumber Salad

 Called “Oi Muchim” in Korean, the name loosely translates to “seasoned cucumbers”; “Oi” meaning cucumber, while “muchim” means “to season or to coat”.

-Enjoy this Korean Cucumber Salad recipe as a healthy cucumber snack recipe or serve as a Korean side dish (Banchan).
+Enjoy this Korean Cucumber Salad recipe as a healthy cucumber snack recipe or serve as a side dish to Korean (Banchan) or Sushi Recipes.

 Ingredients